 The College is also a partner in the Michigan Community College Virtual Learning Consortium (now called Michigan Colleges Online) and has been since its founding.
 The College also offers a wide range of hybrid courses in a number of programs.
 These courses combine classroom instruction with distance learning.
 This allows the needed support of classroom instruction with the technology of distance learning.
 We have also updated a few classrooms on both campuses with virtual classroom technology which now allows us to use a common instructor to teach to students on both campuses at the same time to best accommodate our student population.
-We also participate in the Michigan Collaborative Initiative for two programs which started in Fall 2021 - MRI Tech and EEG Tech - which will help us expand our health services pathways for our students.
+We also participate in the Michigan Collaborative Initiative for two programs which started in Fall 2021 - MRI Tech and EEG Tech - which helps us expand our health services pathways for our students.
+Medical Assisting was added in 2023.
 Participation in this Initiative also offers a combination of online and classroom learning for our students within these programs.

 In addition, the COVID-10 national pandemic accelerated SMC's evolution into fully online versions of distance education.
-All faculty were offered and either have been trained or are in the process of being trained to deliver online courses through the best practices of Quality MattersTM, leading to our first completely online-only courses in Fall 2020.
+All faculty have been trained or are in the process of being trained to deliver online courses through the best practices of Quality MattersTM, which led to our first completely online-only courses in Fall 2020.
 This training ensures our faculty are developing and delivering courses online to serve our students with the same quality instruction they have come to expect from SMC.
-The Higher Learning Commission met in October 2021 and finalized their approval for SMC to offer any program in the online-only format, a recommendation made by the HLC team of reviewers in August 2021.
+The Higher Learning Commission met in a) Projected enrollment pattern next five years (includes distance learning components)

+October 2021 and finalized their approval for SMC to offer any program in the online-only format, a recommendation made by the HLC team of reviewers in August 2021.
+Since then, we have developed three fully online programs.